davidbragg/timedsketches/readme.md

 The timer can be disabled.
 This will prevent images from auto advancing in the timed sketch view.
 Images can be changes by using the keyboard inputs listed below.

 Sessions can be saved and loaded again in the future.
+Session preset management allows saving, editing, and deleting presets.

 Once a valid source folder has been selected the start button will launch the timed sketch session.